Skip to main content

 }

-The id returned by this query is what you'll use to create the alert monitor.
+The returned id is required for creating the alert monitor.
 An example of this query is available in the example script.

 query myGetUsersByEmail($email: String!) {